veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/icon.md

-{
-"name" : "icon",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "It is used to insert vector-based icons in the app.
-It supports both icons fonts and SVG icons, but not bitmap-based formats(png, jpg, etc.)", "guide" : "”,
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 The Icon component represents an icon in the application.
 Icons are most effective when they improve visual interest and grab the user's attention.
 They help guide users while they're navigating a page.